 {\bf Optical intensity channel:} The capacity of optical intensity is generally unknown \cite{oimac1}, \cite{oimac2}.
-Since the exact capacity with closed form solution is not available for this channel we compare our results with bounds of \cite{oimac1}, which are some of the best known bounds in the literature.
+Since the exact capacity with closed-form solution is not available for this channel we compare our results with the bounds in \cite{oimac1}, which are some of the best known bounds in the literature.
 Table.~\ref{table} shows the estimated value of the capacity and achievable rates using different \ac{nmie} methods for the optical intensity channel with only the average power constraint.
-Here we did not include the results of \ac{dine} since the code released with \cite{aharoni20_CapMemChan} does not support this channel.
-Also since MINE and SMILE yield very similar results, we only show the results of SMILE in Table.~\ref{table}.
-We observe that both \ac{nmie} methods that are considered, estimate values that are between the lower and upper bound, with SMILE estimating values that are closer to the upper bound.
-Moreover, we consider some special cases where optimal input is known for optical intensity is known.
-Fig. 3 and Fig.5 illustrate optimal input distribution in two different SNR regime where optimal input is known from\cite{sharma2010}.
-Fig. 3 illustrates an SNR range where optimal input has four mass point, and Fig.5 shows low SNR regime where it is known that optimal inputs is binary (like One-Off keying).
+All methods converge to values that are between lower and upper bounds.
+Moreover, on average the estimates of MINE have lower standard deviation compared to other methods.